laneboysrc/hk310-expansion/expansion-protocol.rst

 To get faster response for certain bits only, one would use the same bit in all payload bytes.
 This should get response down to ~50ms.

+Merging it with the pre-processor protocol:
+The pre-processor would output the read value (= time value in us >> 5) as 4th byte.
+During initialization it would check whether there are any sync \
+pulses.
+If yes it would turn off reporting CH3 in the 3rd byte and output the 4th byte.
+The sync value would be clamped to 0x52.
+Anything higher than 0x3f is a sync value anyway.
+The pre-processor must be fast enough to send a package every 16ms when channel pulses repeat.
+The bit 6 will still be used to detect changes on subsequent payload bytes as the pre-processor shall not delay the other channels.
+The consumer of the pre-processor will perform the assembling of the payload.
+The pre-processor would be independent of the number of payload bytes, but the idea of two different sync pulses will affect it.
+This way the pre-processor would be forward and backwards compatible.
+The values range from 0x00 to 0x52 (sync pulse), hence it does not collide with the 0x80..0x87 sync values of the pre-processor protocol.